This post may contain affiliate links. See our affiliate disclaimer here.

 RV parks aren’t always designed by geniuses and more than once, we’ve had to stretch our sewer hose the entire 20 feet just to reach the dump at our site or at dump stations.
 It’s always better to have plenty of hose, than not enough.
 Camco is the go-to brand for hoses and what we’ve used for the past three years.

 When your site isn’t level or if it’s raining, muddy, etc, you’ll want to have tracks to keep your sewage line off the ground.
-These are designed to let gravity help your waste make it to the dump connection, and are must have if you’re planning on staying in a site for any period time.
+These are designed to let gravity help your waste make it to the dump connection, and are a must-have if you’re planning on staying in a site for any period time.

 Onto happier subjects!
 Water: You need it to survive.
 And you need it to *fingers crossed* not burst your pipes or make you sick.